Free AI Shot List Generator

 Movement.
 The AI under-uses camera movement because static shots are safer to recommend.
 If you want a piece to feel kinetic, sweep through the movement column and replace static with the move that matches each beat.

-Once the list reads the way you want, export it (CSV, PDF, or DOCX from the project) and send it to your DP and AD.
+Once the list reads the way you want, export it to a print-ready PDF from the project and send it to your DP and AD.
 They'll come back with their own edits — that's the loop.
 The shot list is a living document until the day before the shoot.

 Frequently Asked Questions